The role of a web browser stands simple – you input a query, and it brings the associated results directly to your device.

 Furthermore, different browsers use different types of rendering engines.
 For example, Firefox uses Gecko; Safari uses WebKit, whereas Chrome uses a fork of WebKit (Blink).

-URL for every Webpage
+Unique URL for Every Webpage

 However, how would they be identifiable with such a plethora of information across the web?
 To provide a unique identity to each element across the web, they are assigned a unique address.
 This is also known as the Uniform Resource Locator (URL).